+A. Initial Certification

-- A. Initial Certification.
-Individuals attempting to certify as a commercial applicator must be at least 18 years of age. - I. Application for Exams.
+- I. Application for Exams.
 Individuals applying to take exams must submit a completed application and associated fees.
 All fees are waived for governmental employees. - a.
-Information shall include name, home address, company address, name and telephone number of supervisor and categories for which certification is desired. - b.
+Information shall include name, Social security number, home address, company address, name and telephone number of supervisor and categories for which certification is desired. - b.
 A non-refundable fee of \$10.00 for each core, category or subcategory exam shall accompany the application. - c.
-Study materials for other than the regulations exam are available through the University of Maine Cooperative Extension Pest Management Office for a fee.

-A non-refundable fee of \$10.00 for the regulations exam and \$40.00 for the Master exam shall accompany the application for Master exams.
+Study materials for other than the regulations exam are available through the University of Maine Cooperative Extension Pest Management Office for a fee. - d.
+A non-refundable fee of \$50.00 for the regulations and master exams shall accompany the application for Master exams.
 Study material for the regulations exam will be sent to the applicant upon receipt of their application and the required fees.